rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ## [Reek](https://github.com/troessner/reek)

 Reek is a codesmell detector.
-While useful to run once in a while, it's featureset does not seem very useful for checks
+While useful to run once in a while, it's feature-set does not seem very useful for checks

 ## [Flay,Flog](http://ruby.sadi.st/Ruby_Sadist.html)